Streets for People Streets for People

 From top to bottom, you can see the original street layout, the adaptive urbanism trial changes, and the resulting permanent infrastructure.

-Project budget & funding
+Project budget and funding

-The Waka Kotahi Streets for People programme is funded by $30m from the National Land Transport Plan.
-Applications for the programme were made by councils across the country with Auckland Transport emerging as one of 13 successful applicants who have been allocated funds for street change projects in their regions.
+Auckland Transport’s Tāmaki Makaurau Streets for People is part of the national Streets for People programme, led and funded by Waka Kotahi via a $30 million grant from the National Land Transport Plan.
+Programme applications were made by councils across the country.
+Auckland Transport is one of 13 successful applicants allocated funds for street-change projects and will initiate projects in Kelston and Māngere.

 Temporary trials are a timely and cost-effective way of creating change on our streets.
 They play an important role in helping us make informed decisions for the long term, ensuring we find the best solutions for local communities.
 Wherever possible, the temporary infrastructure we use will be made from materials that can be reused or recycled, providing value for money and better sustainability.